Event Details

 Travel with us to explore the complex legacy of geologic fluids in the Paradox Basin, and the role that faults and fractures played as conduits and hosts for alteration, especially ore deposits.
 Since Pennsylvanian time, basin subsidence, deposition, burial, and mobilization of hydrocarbon and metal-bearing fluids have selectively reduced and oxidized sandstones and other strata, many of which now serve as hosts for uranium, vanadium, copper, and manganese.
 From 2018 through 2022, faculty and student researchers from the University of Arizona, New Mexico Tech, and Fort Lewis College investigated ancient and modern fluids, structural systems, burial history, tectonic events, ore deposits, and geochronology in order to tease out overall basin evolution.
 We will visit several key locations and share some new insights and evidence for this complex history.

-April 11-12, overnight in Moab, UT
+Dates: April 11-12, overnight in Moab, UT

-David Schiowitz and Jim Corken
+Organizers: David Schiowitz and Jim Corken

-Limit: 20 (18 participants plus 2 leaders )
+Limit: 20 (18 participants plus 2 leaders ), Minimum 10 for trip to go.

 Transportation: Carpools from Durango.

-Participants must reserve and pay for their own hotel rooms in Moab from a list that will be provided.
-These hotels have a range of room costs and are centrally located for easy access to restaurants, and for group travel logistics.
-Participants pay for their own dinners in Moab on Saturday night.
+Lodging and Saturday Dinner: Participants must reserve and pay for their own hotel rooms in Moab.
+A list of recommended hotels will be provided to registrants.
+These range in cost and are centrally located for easy access to restaurants, and for group travel logistics.
+Participants must also pay for their own dinners in Moab on Saturday night.

 Itinerary